botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >SQL injection with filter bypass via XML encoding may allow extract of sensitive data.

->Identify by using mathematical expresion such as **7x7**, and this indicate possible SQL injection or Template injections.
+>Identify injection point by using mathematical expression such as **7x7**, and this indicate possible SQL injection or Template injections.

 ![identify-math-evaluated-xml](identify-math-evaluated-xml.png)